NVIDIA/NvPipe/README.md

 Introduction
 ============

-NVPipe is a simple and lightweight library for low-latency video compression.
+NvPipe is a simple and lightweight library for low-latency video compression.
 It provides access to NVIDIA's hardware-accelerated codecs as well as a fallback to libx264 (via FFMpeg).